Airway management of the pregnant patient at delivery

 - Wong CA, Loffredi M, Ganchiff JN, et al. Gastric emptying of water in term pregnancy.
 Anesthesiology 2002; 96:1395.

 - Wong CA, McCarthy RJ, Fitzgerald PC, et al. Gastric emptying of water in obese pregnant women at term.
 Anesth Analg 2007; 105:751.

 - Committee on Obstetric Practice, American College of Obstetricians and Gynecologists.
-ACOG Committee Opinion No. 441: Oral intake during labor (Reaffirmed February 2016).
+ACOG Committee Opinion No. 441: Oral intake during labor.
 Obstet Gynecol 2009; 114:714.
+Reaffirmed 2017.